RomanVavryn/AngularTodoApp/README.md

 # Simple Angular Todo List Application
-Currently, is first version of my notepad app in future im will make it better
+Currently, is first version of my todo list app in future im will make it better

 author: Roman Vavrynkevych